 In most states, the comparative negligence rule comes into play.
 This means that your compensation will be directly related to the percentage of responsibility you share for the multi-car accident.
 Few states follow the contributory negligence rule, in which any percentage of responsibility means you are not entitled to any compensation.

-For both of these scenarios, your best bet is to file a personal injury claim with the insurance companies of all of the drivers you think share responsibility for the accident.
+For both of these scenarios, your best bet after filing a police report is to file a personal injury claim with the insurance companies of all of the drivers you think share responsibility for the accident.
 The insurance companies may investigate the accident to try and find evidence that disqualifies their clients.

 In a no-fault state, however, you would just have to file a claim with your own insurance company, as with any other accident.